finalv2/cwp-decap-test/strategies/provide-transportation-to-visits-with-supportive-adults.md

 ---
+layout: layouts/strategy.liquid
+templateEngineOverride: md,njk
 title: Provide transportation to visits with supportive adults
-order: 4
 tags:
   - strategy
   - supportive-relationships
-layout: layouts/strategy.liquid
-templateEngineOverride: md,njk
+order: 4
 ---
 Children and youth in care often lose touch with supportive adults because transportation becomes a barrier to maintaining those relationships.
-Case workers and foster parents can sometimes provide this transportation, but your system should make sure that good transportation options are available.
-Provide reliable transportation options to keep children connected with their supportive adults.
+Caseworkers and foster parents can sometimes provide this transportation, but your system should make sure that good transportation options are available.
+Provide reliable transportation options to keep children and youth connected with their supportive adults.

 ## How to do this